4shlyn/CCM_Neural/README.md

 ## Neural Control Contraction Metric (CCM)
 `Please note that this is ongoing work.
-I will likely add in LQR baselines for improved simulation results.`
+LQR baselines may be added for improved simulation results.`

 This repo explores **neural Control Contraction Metrics (CCMs)** for a nonlinear, underactuated **cart–pendulum system**.